carpenlc/Replication-on-Demand-Cache-Accelerator/README.md

 This is an optional component associated with the "Replication on Demand" project that populates and maintains a Redis cache for use in increasing the performance of the overall application.
 It's main use is caching pre-computed file hashes.

 ## Installing Redis
-The Replication-on-Demand application is deployed to redundant Linux servers running Red Hat el6.
+The Replication-on-Demand application is deployed to redundant Linux servers running RHEL6.
 * Install the pre-requisites:
 ```
 # yum install tcl.x86_64